 I came to Stirling for the fantastic campus setting, not only does it make a great place to live but the practicality of having such an environment to study on your doorstep was a great opportunity.
 Animal Biology encompasses a diverse set of subjects, providing an insight into the numerous facets of animal biology, not just to study but that can potentially expand into a career path.
 The relaxed school and approachable staff made for an enjoyable study environment, which combined with the numerous research opportunities in class, during the field course (a fantastic experience) and the opportunity to apply for funded summerships increases your confidence and skill-set.
 Overall the Animal Biology course facilitates the means to achieve a quality basis from which to launch a career in biology.

 Rheanne Whitham Animal Biology

 We have staff with research expertise in studying a range of animal species from invertebrates, such as Drosophila melanogaster and dance flies to vertebrates such as pine martens and bats.
 Many animal biology staff members work on animal evolution, behaviour and conservation.
 We also have staff working on animal cell biology and the function of enzymes in species such as the horseshoe crab.
-One staff member, Professor Dave Goulson is the founder and co-director of the Bumblebee Conservation Trust which is based within the division of Biological and Environmental Sciences.
-Many staff have close links with animal conservation organisations based in Stirling, many at the university, such as the RSPB and the BTO.
+Many staff have close links with animal conservation organisations based in Stirling, many at the University, such as the RSPB and the BTO.